solana-foundation/developer-content/content/courses/token-extensions/token-extensions-onchain.md

 Once we have those seeds stored in the `signer` variable, we can easily pass it into the `transfer_checked_ctx()` method.
-At the same time, we'll call the `transfer_checked` helper function from the Anchor crate to acually invoke the CPI behind the scenes.
+At the same time, we'll call the `transfer_checked` helper function from the Anchor crate to actually invoke the CPI behind the scenes.

 ```rust